 - Lock your phone with a PIN or password.
 If possible, set your phone to automatically lock when not in use.

-- If you stop using an app, delete it.
+- Delete apps you are not using: if you stop using an app, delete it.
 If the app allows, delete your account and other data.

 - Give feedback on the app developers especially if you’ve been pestered by third parties or advertisers.

-- If you’re technically savvy, you may be able to view application logs or audit files to confirm that the app is doing what it says it is and not anything it shouldn’t be.
+- Tech savvy users: if you’re technically savvy, you may be able to view application logs or audit files to confirm that the app is doing what it says it is and not anything it shouldn’t be.

-- For web apps, try to use those that have the prefix https instead of http.
+- Use https instead of http: for web apps, try to use those that have the prefix https instead of http.
 The 's' in https means the connection between your device or browser and the remote system is encrypted (or coded), which helps to significantly reduce the risk of a third party ‘eavesdropping’ on your connection and stealing your data.

 More useful information